Artur711/Cooksy/README.md

 Application CookSy was created to improve making shopping list by own by using external recipes.
 In our application we use external API to downloading and displaying recipes.
 Our app let on selecting dish by type, ingredients and equipments.
-You can also select products to your shopping list or add recipe to your favorites.
+You can also select products to your shopping list or add the recipe to your favorites.

 ## Necessary file
 For the application to work correctly it's necessary add two file in the folder resources next